7 tips for successful cross browser compatibility testing

 Frameworks are developed to let the developer worry just about the functionalities and not thinking much about the cross-browser compatibility issues that would arise in other browsers.

 A good example of a framework is Bootstrap.
 Bootstrap provides in-built functions that are responsive in nature.
 You just have to inherit the class and the element would automatically be rescaled on smaller devices.
 As an additional point, frameworks also help you in SEO optimizations but those are big frameworks such as Django.
+Take into account that working with an SEO expert can better help you understand those optimizations.
+But, if you are a SaaS business, it is recommended to work with an experienced SaaS SEO agency.

 Test Develop Test